 The teams that are collecting that information are not always able to solicit and amass feedback on their own – which is strange since in 2012, we are in the age of BYOD (bring your own device to work) and DIY (do it yourself).
 But thankfully some organizations are now democratizing the ability to collect feedback.

 The US AirForce is currently putting this principle into practice.
 The USAF Services Agency of the is a profit center.
 They run the bowling alleys, pizza chains, and commercial establishments throughout the presence in the US.
 And although they are a profit center, they take all of their profits and consign it to benefits for active-duty service members.
 The US Airforce has truly embraced “line level” research as a process.
 It means that they have empowered over 100 employees to conduct research anytime, anywhere and provided them with the tools to do it effectively – using QuestionPro.
 We worked with USAF to provide them with a global account provisioning process without them having to incur significant costs.
 This takes the stress out of conducting research.
 More folks conduct research and this leads to higher satisfaction and profits, which, in this case, ultimately benefits our active duty military personnel.

 So it’s not just about enabling your company or talking about how important feedback is to your progress.
-It’s about employee empowerment in order to acquire better research, it’s about assembling quality data in real time, and allowing the whole team to participate in making that data actionable.
+It’s about employee empowerment in order to acquire better research and data democratization, it’s about assembling quality data in real time, and allowing the whole team to participate in making that data actionable.
 It motivates and reduces barriers to adoption across the entire organization.
 It allows line managers listen to their stakeholders, because it’s never been easier.

 We here at QuestionPro are understandably fierce advocates of self-service research.
 We want to allow anyone to reach their audience; marketers, product managers, line managers, support personnel, small business owners and HR managers.
 Any enterprise can benefit… if they’re ready.